Die, Drôme: Geography

 Die is situated in the valley of the river Drôme, surrounded by the Glandasse mountain (6,696 feet; 2,041 m), a massive and steep rocky barrier, which separates the area (Pays Diois) from the Vercors Plateau.
 The territory of the commune of Die is part of the regional natural park.

+Transport

+The central railway station of Die is Gare de Die, located just north-east of the town centre.
+The station offers connections to town of Valence (both Valence-Ville and Valence-TGV), Briançon, and other regional destinations.

 History

 Habitation during the Neolithic age has been confirmed by the Chanqueyras excavations.
 A large engraved standing stone and two small menhirs that are now in the Die museum were found near the wine cooperative further proving habitation in this area at that time.

 Late Bronze Age remains were discovered at La Roche De Marginal along with some similarly dated shards at Chandillon.
 A first settlement seems to have appeared at the beginning of the Roman era, on a small mountain pass alongside the Drôme, and the small valley of Meyrosse, at the crossroad between the valley itself the track to Trièves.
 There is much evidence of the extensive urbanisation during the 1st century.